 - Provide ways for potential readers to contact you.

 You can accomplish those four goals with only a couple of web pages on your site.
 Heck, you can even accomplish them all on one page if you want.
-But for the purposes of this step-by-step tutorial, we'll show you how to create multiple pages so you can see how it's done with the Squarespace site builder.
+But for the purposes of this step-by-step tutorial, I'll show you how to create multiple pages so you can see how it's done with the Squarespace site builder.

 Now, let's get to it!